J4NN0/deep-learning-cnn/README.md

 - CNN Class

-  The CNN class provides several layers within batch normalization and RELU funciton.
+  The CNN class trained from scratch.

 - ResNet18